ReifyAB/reify.se/_posts/programming/2018-02-15-idris-proofs-and-nats.md

 One of the guarantees you can get is to have safe arithmetic with natural numbers (0, 1, 2, 3...).
-The interesting bit with Natural numbers is that they cannot be negative, so the substraction `a - b` only works if `a > b`.
+The interesting bit with Natural numbers is that they cannot be negative, so the substraction `a - b` only works if `b ≤ a`.
 Idris actually forces you to make sure of that before trying to run your code.

 <!-- more -->